May 19, 2026

 The result is an assistant that feels much closer to a teammate sitting in your Snowflake account than a generic coding chatbot in a vacuum.

-Cortex Code doesn’t just autocomplete snippets; it behaves like an autonomous agent that interprets your request, plans a multi-step approach, reasons about options, and then implements code using an agentic pattern.
+CoCo behaves like an autonomous agent that interprets your request, plans a multi-step approach, reasons about options, and then implements code using an agentic pattern.
 Behind the scenes, it orchestrates Snowflake-native tools and specialized skills that are tailored for data engineering work, everything from schema inspection and SQL execution to dbt and Airflow workflows.

 Those skills are also extensible.
 Snowflake ships a strong base set of skills, and our teams have layered in the phData toolkit on top as an additional set of skills for migration, validation, and operations.
-We were able to do this in just a few days based on the simplicity of Cortex Code’s custom skill integrations.
+We were able to do this in just a few days based on the simplicity of CoCo’s custom skill integrations.

 • Discover objects and relationships using natural language (“Show me tables related to customer churn in ANALYTICS_DB”).